Decomposing LIBOR in Transition: Evidence from the Futures Markets: Introduction

 \section{Introduction}

 Fixed income markets are currently undergoing a major transition from the well established IBOR rates to overnight transaction-based rates termed Risk-Free rates (RFR) as the primary interest rate benchmark.
 In the US the Secured Overnight Financing Rate (SOFR) is scheduled to replace USD LIBOR by the middle of 2023.
 In particular, when facing a transition from LIBOR to SOFR, understanding and modelling what sets LIBOR apart from from SOFR from an empirical point of view is of great importance to market participants.
-Furthermore, the end of LIBOR has already prompted a wide variety of potential replacements,\footnote{For example the ICE Bank Yield Index (IBYI), Bloomberg Short-Term Bank Yield Index (BSBY), AMERIBOR, and AXI (see \cite{berndt2020across})}, as SOFR, being a secured overnight rate, does not measure the actual cost of unsecured borrowing at term.
+Furthermore, the end of LIBOR has already prompted a wide variety of potential replacements,\footnote{For example the ICE Bank Yield Index (IBYI), Bloomberg Short-Term Bank Yield Index (BSBY), AMERIBOR, and AXI (see \cite{berndt2020across})} as SOFR, being a secured overnight rate, does not measure the actual cost of unsecured borrowing at term.
+In fact, \cite{klingler2021life} show that term rates based on SOFR can be detached from banks marginal funding and highlight the possible problematic implications of this for products such as credit lines during market stress.
 The introduction of several alternative rates and the ensuing discussions (see for example \cite{Risk1}), reflect the demand for a rate that captures the actual cost of funding as well as the need to understand and quantify the drivers of the funding costs.